mbkamran/falcon_7b_with_RAG/README.md

-# falcon_7b_with_RAG
+# Falcon_7b_with_RAG

-Implements RAG and Conversation using the ConversationalRetrievalChain of langchain.
-Loads <data_file>.md file and vectorizes and stores data in FIASS which is later used for RAG.
+Implements RAG and Conversation using the ConversationalRetrievalChain of langchain. \n Loads <data_file>.md file and vectorizes and stores data in FIASS which is later used for RAG.
 Maintains chat history to ensure conversation.